Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 🏄♀️ Starboard Sayulita SUP — Early March

-Over two days, the town hosts long-distance, technical, and surf races that draw pros and weekend warriors alike.
+Over two days, the town hosts long-distance, technical, and surf races that draw both seasoned competitors and weekend paddlers.
+Workshops and kids’ events add to the fun, making it a welcoming celebration for all ages.

 Paddleboarders cut across sunrise waves under open skies — Sayulita’s summer celebration along the Nayarit Coast.